 A sexy stacked bob packed with texture is not only one of today’s most trending styles, but it is also uber-wearable and easy for clients to style!
-ARC™ Scissors Team member @styled_by_carolynn show’s us how to create this must-have style with genius tips and her signature shear shattering technique with her favorite ARC™ Scissors.
+ARC™ Scissors Team member @styled_by_carolynn show’s us how to create this must-have style with genius tips and her signature shear shattering technique with her favorite ARC™ Designer Phantom 6”.

 2. Part the hair down the center.
 Create two sections in the front from the ear to the hairline, then two sections in the back from the apex to the nape.
 Always take the front sections from right behind the ear to make sure you have enough hair in front to create a dramatic angle.
 Split each of the back sections in half, creating quadrants.

 3. Drop down the starting section at the nape.
-Starting in the middle, cut the hair in a U-shape with the shortest cut in the middle using the ARC™ Designer Phantom 6”.
+Starting in the middle, cut the hair in a U-shape with the shortest cut in the middle.
+"When creating shape and movement in a haircut," Carolynn explains, "the balance and weight of the shear is so important.
+That's why I love using the ARC™ Designer Phantom 6”. "

 4. Beginning in the middle of the back and working outward, take 2-inch vertical sections, overdirect them at a 45-degree angle to the middle and point cut.
 Follow the original guide connecting the length.
 Continue this through the back sections.